PierreSenellart/provsql/doc/provsql.md

    ```
    shared_preload_libraries = 'provsql'
    ```
-   to the postgresql.conf configuration file (required because the extension include *hooks*) and restart the PostgreSQL server (e.g., with `service postgresql restart` on systemd-based distributions).
+   to the `postgresql.conf` configuration file (on Linux systems, it should be in `/etc/postgresql/9.x/main/postgresql.conf`) and restart the PostgreSQL server (e.g., with `service postgresql restart` on systemd-based distributions).
+This is required because the extension includes *hooks*.

 ## Testing your installation